 A small group of researchers, however, continues to follow the trail blazed by Sir Arthur Conan Doyle and Walter Cannon.
 Boston neurologist Martin A. Samuels, known as the "death doctor" to his colleagues for his tales of eccentric sudden deaths, believes that the sudden death of former Enron CEO Kenneth Lay in July 2006 could have been the result of fear of a looming prison sentence [sources: ABC, Das].
 Researchers at Johns Hopkins University studied the effects of the "broken heart syndrome," in which extreme emotions caused something that looked like a heart failure or heart attack, but that was, in fact, different, because the blood clots and clogged arteries that cause cardiac conditions were absent [source: Grady].
 Instead, the heart was just weak from stressful emotions.

 This work suggests that death could happen in the wake of any shocking emotion, from intense joy at finding out a long-lost son is still alive, to deep anger at the betrayal of a loved one.
 Hypothetically, that means we're all at risk.
 But since millions of us engage in scary movies, haunted houses and rush hour traffic every year, it's hard to imagine that getting scared to death is a real threat, and both Samuels and the researchers at Johns Hopkins acknowledge that the risk of sudden death from fear or any emotion is low.

 Still, it's worth thinking twice about throwing that surprise birthday party for Grandma this year.
-While you ponder, see the links on the next page for more stories on the things that could frighten you into your grave.
+While you ponder, see the links below for more stories on the things that could frighten you into your grave.